jp-docker-basic/dockerfile-basic/doc/user/user.md

 ### Explanation

 #### 1. Creating a User and Group:

 In the example, groupadd and useradd are used to create a new group and user within the container.

 #### 2. Switching User:

 USER myuser:mygroup changes the user to myuser and the group to mygroup.
 This means that any subsequent instructions in the Dockerfile and the running application will execute as this user.

+## Key Points

+### 1. Security:

+Running processes as a `non-root` user is a security best practice.
+This minimizes the risk of privilege escalation and potential security vulnerabilities.

+### 2. File Permissions:

+Ensure that the files and directories used by your application have appropriate permissions for the specified user.
+If the `USER` instruction is set but the files are owned by root or another user, you may run into permission issues.

+### 3. Effect on Instructions:

+The USER instruction affects all subsequent instructions in the Dockerfile.
+For example, `RUN`, `CMD`, and `ENTRYPOINT` will all be executed as the specified `user`.

+### 4. Default User:

+If you don't specify a USER, Docker containers typically run as the `root user` by default.

+### 5.Switching Back to Root:

+You can use another `USER` instruction to switch back to root or to a different user later in the Dockerfile if needed.